 You will be required to submit details like your ID proof & Address Proof.
-The brokers generally verify it within 48 hours I.e. 2 working days.
+The brokers generally verify it within 48 hours, that is 2 working days.

 Step 4) Download the Platform: All brokers offer platforms like MetaTrader or their own proprietary platforms.
 Most forex brokers offer multiple platforms.

-You will generally get an email from the broker regarding the details on how to download login to your platform.
+You will generally get an email from the broker regarding the details on how to download and log in to your platform.